NavisCarrierSolutions/MACS3.API.Services/csharp_stability.md

 }
 ```

-Fore more details, please check out the technical documentation at https://api.stability.macs3.com
+In the above given sample, you just have to replace "YOUR-API-KEY" and YOUR-IMO-NUMBER with your specific data.

+If the request is valid (http-status-code equals 200), you may continue and inspect the details in ```result``` accordingto the technical documentation at https://api.stability.macs3.com.

 [back](README.md)